ansari-inc/0xtakeshi.github.io/docs/technology/technical_debt.md

 ### 3. **Demand Long-Term Strategic Software Investment from Leadership**

-It is essential for IT executives to translate software spending into clear business metrics, focusing on outcomes like revenue growth.
+You must translate software spending into clear business metrics, focusing on outcomes like revenue growth.
 Iyengar suggested that by quantifying what drives core business operations versus what drives transformation, it becomes "much easier to engage the board in a fact-based conversation about reallocating spend."

 ### 4. **Mandate Legacy System Modernization**